jimmyadaro/secure-vhost/README.md

 $ secure-vhost -d yourdomain.local -f myproject
 ```

-This will tell the script to set the virtualhost `DocumentRoot` and `Directory` pointing to your `htdocs/myproject` folder.
+This will tell the script to set the VirtualHost `DocumentRoot` and `Directory` pointing to your `htdocs/myproject` folder.

 ### Set certificate expiration days